Best Mattress for Seniors: Reviews and Buyer’s Guide

 One DIY method is to wind a pool noodle or two around the sides of the bed, with a mattress pad or sheet keeping the noodle in place.
 This creates a gentle barrier that will prevent an older adult from rolling over the edge.

-You can also lower a bed height’s with a shorter bed frame, decreasing fall distance.
+You can also lower your bed height with a shorter bed frame, decreasing fall distance.
 Placing a fall mat next to a bed can reduce injury should a fall occur.

 What are common causes of falling in the elderly?